woutervanranst/Arius/README.md

 - [x] Variable block size (rolling hash Rabin-Karp) deduplication
 - [x] Leverage common tools, to allow restores even when this project would become deprecated

-## What does it do & how does it work?

-### Overview
+## Overview

+Arius is a tool that archives a local folder structure to/from Azure Blob Storage Archive Tier.

 ![](docs/overview.png)

-Arius runs through the content of the local file system.
+Arius runs through the files of the (local) folder and subfolders.

-For each file it encounters, it calculates the (SHA256) hash and checks whether a **manifest** for that hash already exists on blob storage.
-Manifests are small and frequently accessed and are therefore stored in the cool tier.
+For each file, it calculates the hash and checks whether (a **manifest** for) this hash already exists on blob storage.

-If it does not exist, the local file is **chunk**ed (deduplicated), encrypted & uploaded.
-A new manifest is created pointing to the chunks that make up the original file.
-Chunks are large (they make up the binaries of the original file), they are only accessed when doing a `restore` and are therefore stored in the archive tier.
+If it does not exist, the local file is **chunk**ed (deduplicated).
+Each chunk is encrypted and uploaded to Archive storage.
+A **manifest** is then created, the list of chunks that make up the original file.

-On the local file system, a **pointer** is then created, pointing to the manifest.
+On the local file system, a **pointer file** is then created, pointing to the manifest.

+For each pointer file, an entry is made in the Pointers table storage (containing relative name and manifest hash).
+This enables restoring the archive into an empty directory (by first reconstructing all the pointer files and then downloading and reconstituting all the chunks).

-The result looks like this:
+The result on the local file system looks like this:
 ![](docs/archive.png)

-For a more detailed explanation,
+For a more detailed explanation, see [Developer Reference](#developer-reference).

 ## Usage